-Students are encouraged to complete one baccalaureate degree with options of enriching it with internships, study abroad, research, and other enrichment activities.
+Students are encouraged to complete one baccalaureate degree with options of enriching it with internships, study abroad, research, and other experiential activities.
 When appropriate, students can progress on to earn a graduate degree toward their specific career goals.
-In cases where double majors or concurrent degrees will enhance a student's development, the University will review the request and make a decision as to the appropriateness of the double majors or concurrent degrees to the student's educational and career goals and to the extent the request is within Degree Progression and Completion policy 10-505.
+In cases where double majors or concurrent degrees will enhance a student's development, the respective Colleges will review the request and make a decision as to the appropriateness of the double majors or concurrent degrees to the student's educational and career goals and to the extent the request is within Degree Progression and Completion policy 10-505.

 Due to update in state performance metrics, double majors and concurrent degrees must be completed within a student’s 8 semester plan and within the Excess Credit Hour (ECHs) threshold.
 The ECHs thresholds for double majors* and concurrent degrees are based on the threshold for the first major or degree plus 30 hours.
 Students approved for double majors or concurrent degrees will be charged the Excess Credit Hour Surcharge required by the State at the threshold if they do not complete the second major or degree.